JavaMoney/javamoney-examples/web/javamoney-payment-cdi-event/README.md

         mvn jboss-as:undeploy

-Run the Quickstart in JBoss Developer Studio or Eclipse
+Run the Example in JBoss Developer Studio or Eclipse
 -------------------------------------
-You can also start the server and deploy the quickstarts from Eclipse using JBoss tools.
+You can also start the server and deploy the examples from Eclipse using JBoss tools.
 For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](../README.md#useeclipse)

 Debug the Application